 4. FreshBooks – Invoice Like a Pro

 If you spend a lot of time sending out estimates, invoicing, and sending payment reminders, Freshbooks may be the tool for you.
-Even though you can customize Freshbooks, it requires little to no experience to use.
+Even though you can customize Freshbooks, it requires little to no experience.

 Freshbooks Customizable Features

 Customer-related features are customizable.
-Including sending out estimates, unlimited invoices, payment reminders, adding late fees automatically, as well as accepting deposits and payments.
+Including sending out estimates, unlimited invoices, payment reminders, adding late fees automatically, and accepting deposits and payments.
 Clients can be billed on a retainer or subscription basis.
 Freshbooks supports multiple currencies and languages.

-Using Freshbooks you can manage project budgets, integrate tax apps and filing tools.
+Using Freshbooks, you can manage project budgets and integrate tax apps and filing tools.
 Integration is available with other tools such as GSuite, Gusto, and Bench.

 Freshbooks Payment Plans